Recognising the Early Signs of Dementia: What to Watch Out For

 While these symptoms can have a substantial emotional impact and trigger sleep disturbances due to anxiety or frustration, early detection allows for timely intervention, which can slow down the progression and manage symptoms more effectively.

-It’s important not only for those experiencing these symptoms but also for their to understand these early warning signals as it allows them better preparedness in handling forthcoming challenges related to cognitive decline, such as difficulty with complex tasks – a subject warranting further examination in our subsequent discussion.
+It’s important not only for those experiencing these symptoms but also for their caregivers to understand these early warning signals as it allows them better preparedness in handling forthcoming challenges related to cognitive decline, such as difficulty with complex tasks – a subject warranting further examination in our subsequent discussion.

 Difficulty with Complex Tasks